-The finetooth shark has a small, slender body and a long, pointed nose and large eyes.
-It gets its name from its rows of small, fine, clear teeth in its wide mouth.
-This social shark forms schools to hunt small bony fish like menhaden and mullet, sometimes energetically chasing them into the beach surf.
+This small slender shark gets its name from its rows of small, fine, clear teeth.
+This social shark forms schools to hunt fish like menhaden and mullet, sometimes energetically chasing them into the beach surf (Castro, 1993).

 Order – Carcharhiniformes